exactchange/drv-core/blue-paper.md

 **Long-term stability**

-The weight of each Proof of Value Assertion depends on the number of total transactions: For example a blockchain with millions of recorded transactions will have a much stabler valuation (trading price) than a blockchain with only a few.
+The weight of each Proof of Value Assertion depends on the number of total transactions: For example a blockchain with millions of records will have a much stabler valuation (trading price) than a blockchain with only a few.

 **Deviation Rate**